 - There were systems in place to identify and follow up children living in disadvantaged circumstances and who were at risk, for example, children and young people who had a high number of A&E attendances.
-Immunisation rates were similar to the CCG averages for all standard childhood immunisations. - 77% of patients diagnosed with asthma, on the register, had an asthma review in the last 12 months similar to the CCG average 79% and the national average 75%. - Patients told us that children and young people were treated in an age-appropriate way and were recognised as individuals, and we saw evidence to confirm this.
+Childhood immunisation rates were comparable to national averages. - Patients told us that children and young people were treated in an age appropriate way and were recognised as individuals, and we saw evidence to confirm this. - Data showed 83% of women eligible for a cervical screening test had received one in the previous five years compared to the national average of 81%.

-• Appointments were available outside of school hours and the premises were suitable for children and babies.
+- All children were offered a same day appointment.
+Appointments were available outside of school hours and the premises were suitable for children and babies. - We saw positive examples of joint working with midwives and health visitors.